Safety

 • Describe characteristics of permit-required confined spaces.

-• Describe requirements of a permit space entry program.
+• Describe requirements for a permit space entry program.

 • Describe training requirements for permit space entry.